lorossi/sudoku-solver/README.md

 # sudoku solver

-A sudoku solver made in Go, supporting text and image input.
+A sudoku solver made in Go, supporting text and image input and output.

-## Usage
+## Description

 Provide an unsolved soduku (either in form of a screenshot, from a file or directly from the console) and have this program solve it and produce the output in many different formats!

-### Sample usage
+## How to use

 Before being able to run the script, either download the last release, clone the repo or build it from source.
 Then open the terminal and navigate to the folder containing the executable file.